 Early ink and screen prints are optimal.
 If you’ve got a heat transfer – I hate to break this to you, but it’s not worth much more than the t-shirt it’s printed on (actually, that may not be true given vintage blanks can be quite valuable.)
 There are a few rare exceptions from the 1960s and early ’70s that have value.
 The problem is that heat transfers are less likely to withstand the test of time because washers and dryers wreak havoc on the print until it’s basically unrecognizable.
 Not only that – there are stacks of unused original transfers from the 1970s and ‘8os still floating around.
 Some are literally a dime a dozen.

-I’ve always found tees with small prints over one side of the chest (or no front print at all) with a print on the back are less desirable (with 1980s Skateboarding tees being the one exception).
+I’ve always found that 1970s and 80s tees with small prints over one side of the chest (or no front print at all) with a print on the back are less desirable (with 1980s Skateboarding tees being the one exception).
 However, in recent years designs with a large “back hit” have been embraced and even called a “Mullet“.
 Buyers generally want a substantially sized print on the front.
 A back print is always a bonus and can boost the value, especially if it’s a band tour tee with a unique set of dates.
-The all-over print that covers the majority of fabric (front, back and arms) is also less desirable.
-Although in recent years it has gained a bit of traction among certain buyers.
-In general, the majority of buyers will prefer a Megadeth tee with a standard print rather than an all-over print.
+For many years the all-over print that covers the majority of fabric (front, back, and arms) was less desirable.
+Although in recent years it has gained a bit of traction among the new generation of buyers.

 T-Shirt Type & Color